istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 Ambient mesh data plane relies on the ztunnel DaemonSet to redirect traffic.
 Check the ztunnel pods to make sure they are in a healthy state:

 {{< text bash >}}
-$ kubectl get pods -n istio-system -l app=ztunnel -o wide NAME            READY   STATUS    RESTARTS   AGE     IP            NODE                          NOMINATED NODE   READINESS GATES ztunnel-29m52   1/1     Running   0          2m15s   10.244.0.18   istio-testing-control-plane   <none>           <none>
+$ kubectl get pods -n istio-system -l app=ztunnel
+NAME            READY   STATUS    RESTARTS   AGE ztunnel-29m52   1/1     Running   0          2m15s
 {{< /text >}}

 Now you can enable all pods in a given namespace to be part of an ambient mesh